Nickhill2380/tech-blog/README.md

 ## Usage

 Please see attached screenhot and link to the heroku site.

+I adapted the inactivity function from https://gist.github.com/gerard-kanters/2ce9daa5c23d8abe36c2

 ## Questions